jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab5.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 The collection we will run in this task will populate some environment
    variables with various data about the BIG-IP system.
-First, let's examine
+First, let us examine
    the Environment Variables that are currently set.
 Click the |lab-5-2|\ icon
    in the top right of the Postman window.
 Notice that there are no variables
    starting with the name ``lab1.5_``: